mstable/mStable-docs/community/community-grants/README.md

 ## How do I get started?

-Come say hello in our Discord and share your ideas.
+Come say hello in our [Discor​​d](https://discord.com/invite/pgCVG7e) and share your ideas.
 You can also suggest ideas in the forum.